Sanders raised $46.5 million in February, while rival Warren took in $29 million

 Looking to reclaim momentum after the South Carolina result, the Sanders campaign said he had raised $4.5 million on Saturday alone - making it the best fundraising day since he launched his campaign.

-“The senator’s multigenerational, multiracial working class coalition keeps fueling his campaign for transformational change a few bucks at a time,” Faiz Shakir, Sanders’ campaign manager, said in a statement.
+“The senator’s multigenerational, multiracial working-class coalition keeps fuelling his campaign for transformational change a few bucks at a time,” Faiz Shakir, Sanders’ campaign manager, said in a statement.

 Sanders and Warren were the first of the seven Democrats still competing for the nomination to report the amount of money they had raised in February.